JoseJX/analogue-pocket-patches/README.md

 This patch was updated to fix some inventory crashes.
 (2022/02/21)

+This patch was updated to switch to MBC5 to fix saving.
+(2022/02/28)

 Pokemon Prism is a fan conversion of Pokemon Crystal.
 You must apply the patch to Pokemon crystal before converting to the `.pocket` format.

 Patched ROM MD5: `3cd828587eb8d3fe818d57f99b3a3c95`